5 Popular No Caffeine Teas With Rich Benefits

 Chicory root tea is a no caffeine tea made from the roots of the chicory plant.

-Apart from being the ideal tasting coffee substitute, chicory root coffee delivers a lot of other benefits.
+Apart from being a great tasting coffee substitute, Chicory root coffee delivers a lot of other benefits.

-Tea made from Turmeric is one of those awesome teas without caffeine.
+Tea made from Turmeric is one of those awesome herbal teas without caffeine.
 Turmeric is in the same family as ginger.
-The active ingredient in turmeric is Curcumin.
+However, the active ingredient in turmeric is Curcumin.

 Curcumin gives turmeric a bright yellow color.
 Not only that, the compound is filled with antioxidant and anti-inflammatory properties.

-Curcumin has been widely studied for its potential use in cancer treatment.
-Several studies have reported that curcumin may help:
+But Curcumin has been widely studied because it is believed that it has the potential for being used as cancer treatment.
+Several of the preliminary studies indicate that Curcumin may help: